-Connected Supplier Services $\overline{\mathbf{Q}}$ Octopus Gas or liquid petroleum gas Water mains or private water supply $\overline{\mathbf{V}}$ Edinburgh council $\overline{\mathbf{V}}$ Electricity Octopus Mains drainage $\overline{\mathbf{V}}$ Edinburgh council $\overline{\mathbf{V}}$ Telephone Plusnet Cable TV or satellite $\overline{\mathsf{V}}$ Plusnet Broadband $\overline{\mathsf{V}}$ Plusnet b.
-Is there a septic tank system at your property?

-(i) Do you have appropriate consents for the discharge from your septic tank?

-(ii) Do you have a maintenance contract for your septic tank?

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Octopus Water mains or private water supply Electricity $\overline{\checkmark}$ Octopus Mains drainage Telephone Cable TV or satellite Sky Broadband Sky b.
+Is there a septic tank system at your property? (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 Responsibilities for shared or common a ıreas a.

-a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?

-b.
+If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-Not applicable

-Shared between 38 38a flats 1&2

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

-d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
+If you have answered yes, please give e details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
+Do you have the right to walk over any o you have the right to walk over any of your neighbours' property - for example to put ut your rubbish bin or to maintain your boundaries?
+If you have answered yes, please give e details: e.
+As far as you are aware, do any of you property, for example to put out their r • · If you have answered yes, please give e details: f.
+As far as you are aware, is there a pul (public right of way is a way over whic land is privately-owned.) - a.
+Is there a factor or property manager for your property?

-not necessary

-e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

-f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)

-Unsure